OpenRCT2/OpenRCT2/readme.md

 ### macOS:
 #### CMake:
-The recommended way of building OpenRCT2 for macOS is with CMake.
-CMake can build either a self-contained application bundles which include all the necessary game files and dependencies, or it can build a command line version that links against system installed dependencies.
-CMake will retrieve the dependences from [Dependencies](https://github.com/OpenRCT2/Dependencies/) automatically.
+CMake can build either a self-contained application bundle, which includes all the necessary game files and dependencies, or it can build a command line version that links against system installed dependencies.
+CMake will retrieve the dependencies from [Dependencies](https://github.com/OpenRCT2/Dependencies/) automatically.
 You can build the macOS app using CMake using the following commands:
 ```
 mkdir build
 cd build